cyrilanderson/Spark-projects/stackoverflow/src/README.md

-In this assignment, focussed on the PairRDD data structure using the Spark Scala API.
+In this assignment, focused on the PairRDD data structure using the Spark Scala API.

 In this assignment, we used a dataset consisting of questions and answers from Stackoverflow relating to several different programming languages (CSS, Groovy, C#, Ruby, PHP, Objective-C, Java, MATLAB, Javascript, C++, Perl, Python, Clojure, Scala, Haskell)